 and then use the conservation equation (\ref{fluid_eq}) as a recurrence formula to write the derivatives of $\rho_{{\rm DE}}$ in terms of the derivatives of $w$, i. e.,

-This approach allows us to constraint $w$ and its derivatives at different redshifts simply changing the series expansion center $\tilde{a}$.
-Since for sufficiently small values of $\epsilon_{\pm}$ the second order approximation must work reasonably well, we will restrict our analysis up to the second order expansion of $\rho_{{\rm DE}}$ around $\tilde{a}=a_0=1$\footnote{For exemple, taking the expansion center $\tilde{a}=a_0=1$ and $\epsilon_+=1/3$ is possible to cover the redshift range $0\le z\le 2$.}.
-Thus, choosing the expansion center at $a_0$, the second order approximation of the DE density becomes,
+This approach allows us to constrain $w$ and its derivatives at different redshifts simply by changing the series expansion center $\tilde{a}$.
+Since for sufficiently small values of $\epsilon_{\pm}$ the second order approximation must work reasonably well, we will restrict our analysis up to the second order expansion of $\rho_{{\rm DE}}$ around $\tilde{a}=a_0=1$\footnote{For example, taking the expansion center $\tilde{a}=a_0=1$ and $\epsilon_+=1/3$ it is possible to cover the redshift range $0\le z\le 2$.}.
+Thus, by choosing the expansion center at $a_0$, the second order approximation of the DE density becomes

-Figure \ref{fig:1} shows the observational constraints in 1, 2 and 3 $\sigma$ on $w_0$ and $w'_0$ for a specially flat, homogeneous and isotropic Universe filled by relativistic matte, non-relativistic matter and a dark energy fluid described by (\ref{DE_density_exp}) obtained from 580 supernovae data of Union 2.1 compilation, the six estimates of the BAO points given in Table 3 of Ref.~\cite{blakea} and the $28$ measurements of the Hubble function $H(z)$ compiled by Liao {\it et al.} \cite {hdata} and Farooq \& Ratra \cite{hdata1} (see also reference therein).
+Figure \ref{fig:1} shows the observational constraints in 1, 2 and 3 $\sigma$ on $w_0$ and $w'_0$ for a specially flat, homogeneous and isotropic Universe filled by relativistic matter, non-relativistic matter and a DE fluid described by (\ref{DE_density_exp}) obtained from 580 supernovae data of Union 2.1 compilation, the six estimates of the BAO points given in Table 3 of Ref.~\cite{blakea} and the $28$ measurements of the Hubble function $H(z)$ compiled by Liao {\it et al.} \cite {hdata} and Farooq \& Ratra \cite{hdata1} (see also the references therein).
 The present value of the Hubble parameter $H_0$ and the matter density parameter $\Omega_{m,0}$ were marginalized.
-For this data combination the best fit values are $w_0=-0.96^{+0.22}_{-0.21}$ and $w'_0=-0.33^{+2.00}_{-1.53}$ with the upper and lower values denoting the one parameter $1\sigma$ errors.
-As we can see, a large portion of the $w_0-w'_0$ confidence regions lies in the in the unphysical region.
-This lack of sensitivity of the data to the physical constraint $w'_0\ge3w_0^2$ can be interpreted as an evidence against the dark energy hypothesis since if dark energy is the true cause of the accelerated expansion the data would not be in conflict with its physical properties.
-However, if dark energy does not exist the data would not be forced to feel its physical properties and would force the dark energy parameters to converge for the values that better approximates of the true piece behind the cosmic acceleration regardless of the physical bounds that a hypothetical dark energy fluid must obey.
+For this data combination, the best fit values are $w_0=-0.96^{+0.22}_{-0.21}$ and $w'_0=-0.33^{+2.00}_{-1.53}$, with the upper and lower values denoting the one parameter $1\sigma$ errors.
+As we can see, a large portion of the $w_0-w'_0$ confidence regions lies in the unphysical region.
+This lack of sensitivity of the data to the physical constraint $w'_0\ge3w_0^2$ can be interpreted as an evidence against the DE fluid models since if a DE fluid is causing the accelerated expansion the data would not be in conflict with its physical properties.
+However, if DE cannot be described as a fluid with negative pressure the data should not be expected to follow the physical properties of such a fluid, but would rather force the fluid's parameters to converge to the values that better approximate the true mechanism behind the cosmic acceleration regardless of the physical bounds that a hypothetical DE fluid must obey.